 As demand for healthy beverages continues to increase, the global flavored milk market is expected to grow at the rate of about 4.3% from 2017 to 2023.
 Last summer, Oakhurst introduced a new flavored milk to its line-up, Wild Blueberry Milk, which will return again this summer as a limited seasonal offering.
 Oakhurst Chocolate Milk has a tremendous following.
 It is the company’s number one selling flavored milk, and it leads flavored whole milk sales in both Maine and New Hampshire.

 Look for Oakhurst’s Mud Season Milk in pints, half gallons and gallons throughout Northern New England in Hannaford, Market Basket, and Walmart, and at independent grocery stores or at convenience stores including Big Apple and Circle K. Prices may vary depending on location and retailer.

 Oakhurst is Northern New England’s leading dairy brand and has stood behind every glass of milk and product for 97 years.
 While the FDA states there is no significant difference between milk from cows treated with artificial growth hormone, Oakhurst made history in 2003 when it asked its milk producers to take America’s First Farmer’s pledge not to use artificial growth hormone.
 Today, Oakhurst remains committed to the wellbeing of its community by contributing 10 percent of profits to local organizations that support healthy active kids and a healthy environment.
 The company produces milk and other dairy and juice products from its headquarters on Forest Avenue in Portland, Maine.
-In January 2014, Oakhurst became a wholly-owned subsidiary of Dairy Farmers of America, a dairy farmer-owned cooperative based in Kansas City, Missouri.
+In January 2014, Oakhurst became a wholly-owned subsidiary of Dairy Farmers of America, a dairy farmer-owned cooperative based in Kansas City, Kansas.
 For more information, visit www.oakhurstdairy.com.